briatte/awesome-network-analysis/README.md

 ### Network Science

-> Discussions of what "netsci" is about and means for other scientific disciplines.
+> Discussions of what “netsci” is about and means for other scientific disciplines.

 1. [Editing a Normal Science Journal in Social Science](http://bms.revues.org/595) - Reflections on the _Social Networks_ journal by its founding editor.
 -   [The Emergence of Network Science](https://www.cornell.edu/video/emergence-of-network-science) - Video documentary, featuring Steven Strogatz and many others.
 -   From [Albert-László Barabási’s review articles](http://www.barabasilab.com/pubs-revart.php):
   -   [Taming Complexity](http://www.barabasilab.com/pubs/CCNR-ALB_Publications/200511-00_TamingComplexity/200511-00_TamingComplexity.pdf).
   -   [The Network Takeover](http://www.barabasilab.com/pubs/CCNR-ALB_Publications/201112-22_NatPhys-takeover/201112-22_NatPhys-takeover.pdf).
--   [The Invasion of the Physicists](ftp://163.25.117.117/nplu/%B8%EA%B0T%BA%F4%B5%B8%A4%C0%AAR/Readings/16%20The%20Invasion%20of%20the%20Physicists.pdf) - How "network science" actually occurred.
+-   [The Invasion of the Physicists](http://www.sciencedirect.com/science/article/pii/S0378873304000309) - How “network _science_” came up.
--   [Isolated Social Networkers](http://crookedtimber.org/2005/05/19/isolated-social-networkers/), [Networks and Netwars](http://bactra.org/weblog/347.html) and [The inter-disciplinary politics of interdisciplinary research or, "Hey, that was my idea first."](https://www.cs.unm.edu/~aaron/blog/archives/2005/05/the_interdiscip.htm) - Series of blog posts that predate the advent of "network science" as a buzzword, but that touch upon the same issues as those now being discussed under that heading.
+-   [Isolated Social Networkers](http://crookedtimber.org/2005/05/19/isolated-social-networkers/), [Networks and Netwars](http://bactra.org/weblog/347.html) and [The inter-disciplinary politics of interdisciplinary research or, "Hey, that was my idea first."](https://www.cs.unm.edu/~aaron/blog/archives/2005/05/the_interdiscip.htm) - Series of blog posts that predate the advent of “network science” as a buzzword, but that touch upon the same issues as those now being discussed under that heading.
 -   [Predicting Highly Cited Papers](http://arxiv.org/abs/1310.8220) - Prediction of the next highly cited papers in network science.
 -   [Social Network and Network Science Co-Citations Across Disciplines in 1996-2013](https://github.com/raffaelevacca/EUSN-co-citation-networks).
 -   [Three Hard Questions about Network Science](http://environmentalpolicy.ucdavis.edu/node/292).